 - Authorization Server – It issues access tokens to the Client after the resource owner successfully authenticates itself and provides all the necessary authorization.

-- Authorization Server exposes two end points –
+- Authorisation Server exposes one point –

 - Client Id – The client must have a unique id and is called Client Id